Generic stabilizers for simple algebraic groups: Smoothness: Proof of Theorem

 We may assume that the stabilizer $G_v$ of a generic $v \in V$ is not the trivial group scheme.
 If $V = L(\hst)$, then the generic stabilizer has identity component a maximal torus (Lemma \ref{adj.eg}).
 Therefore, by Theorem \ref{summ.thm}, we may assume that, up to graph automorphism, $(G, \car k, V)$ belongs to Table \ref{meta.small} or \ref{meta.big}.

 We complete the proof of Theorem \ref{stab.smooth} by noting that the representations in Table \ref{meta.small} have $G_v$ smooth except for $G_2$ in characteristic 2.
+For $\SO_n$ with $n \ge 5$, when $n$ is odd or $\car k \ne 2$, the stabilizer of an anisotropic vector in the tautological representation $k^n$ is $\SO_{n-1}$.
 The stabilizers in spin or half-spin representations of groups of type $B$ and $D$ are determined in \cite{GG:spin}.

 The natural representation of $F_4$ is treated in Lemma \ref{F4}.
 (For $\car k \ne 3$, the smoothness was established by different means in \cite[Th.~3.2]{Stewart:min}.)
 One can check easily the cases of the natural representations of $\SL_n$ and $\Sp_{2\ell}$.
-For $\SL_n$ acting on $S^2 k^n$ with $\car(k) \ne 2$ or $\wedge^2 k^n$ with $n$ even, the stabilizer of a generic element is the definition of the special orthogonal or symplectic group.
+For $\SL_n$ acting on $S^2 k^n$ with $\car k \ne 2$ or $\wedge^2 k^n$ with $n$ even, the stabilizer of a generic element is the definition of the special orthogonal or symplectic group.
 If $n$ is odd for $\wedge^2 k^n$, it is the stabilizer of a degenerate form but it is straightforward to compute that it is smooth.

 Here are two techniques that leverage our knowledge of the stabilizer $G(k)_v$ on the level of $k$-points.
 First, $G_v$ is smooth if and only if $\dim \g_v = \dim G(k)_v$.
 On the other hand, we may view $\g$ as a representation of the abstract group $G(k)_v$, i.e., the $k$-points of the smooth subgroup $(G_v)_{\red}$ of $G_v$.
 The group $G(k)_v$ normalizes the Lie algebra $\g_v$, which contains $\lsub := \Lie((G_v)_{\red})$ as a $G(k)_v$-invariant subalgebra.
 Moreover, $\dim \lsub = \dim G(k)_v$.
 By hypothesis, $\g$ acts faithfully on $V$, so $\g_v \ne \g$ (otherwise $\g$ would act trivially) and $\z(\g) \cap \g_v = 0$ (if a nonzero central element of $\g$ annihilates a nonzero vector in $V$, it annihilates $V$).
 This provides many constraints on $\g_v$.